mikich-k2v/K2View-Academy/articles/TDM/tdm_gui/15_data_flux_task.md

 # TDM Data Flux Tasks

-Data Flux mode enables saving backup versions of data during Functional tests and to then reload the latest saved backeup version to the target environment if the testing environment becomes corrupted.
+Data Flux mode enables saving backup versions of data during Functional tests and to reload the latest saved version to the target environment if the testing environment becomes corrupted.
 Once created, an extract task can be executed multiple times to create different backup versions where each version is saved in Fabric.

 This functionality is useful when running a complex testing calendar in a testing environment.
-Backing up the entities data every X steps or every X times enables testers to reload the latest backup to their environment and repair data without returning to the original environment and loosing their updates.
+Backing up data every X steps or every X times enables testers to reload the latest version to their environment and repair data without returning to the original environment and loosing their updates.

 Note that the testing environment is often used as a source and target environment for Data Flux tasks.
-Therefore, the [environment type](/articles/TDM/tdm_gui/08_environment_window_general_information.md#environment-type) must be set to **Both** to enable Data Flux in an environment.
+Therefore, the [Environment Type](/articles/TDM/tdm_gui/08_environment_window_general_information.md#environment-type) must be set to **Both** to enable Data Flux in an environment.